August Turak: entrepreneur and author at augustturak.com.

 I notice in myself that telling the truth has become especially important.
 I don’t know when it began or how, but it has become increasingly hard for me to lie to people in this evolutionary process.

 I just had somebody ask me to recommend their book.
 I read the book.
-I didn’t like it.
-The easy way out would’ve been to just write the blurb anyway, but I had to tell the truth.
+I wouldn’t say I liked it.
+The easy way out would’ve been just to write the blurb anyway, but I had to tell the truth.

 So it becomes an ego trip.